gvwilson/thirdbit/src/fiction/bear/index.md

 her voice reminded Noxy of Sergeant Gyalpa.
 "All right," she said.
 "I'll get some clothes for her, and some proper food."

-"I'll wait here and tell Sergeant Dambu," Noxy nodded.
-The orangutan hurried away.
+"I'll wait here and tell Sergeant Inambu," Noxy nodded.
+The chimpanzee hurried away.

 Noxy took a deep breath.
 Cloak was feeling stronger—Noxy hadn't lied